vsczpv/vvm-riscv/README.md

 By default, programs are loaded at address 0, with 16KiB of memory.
 Out of bounds access stops the emulation.

-Invalid or unimplemented instructions are treated as "Unknown" by the backtrace dissasembler.
+Invalid or unimplemented instructions are treated as "Unknown" by the debugger.

 As cited, programs are to be loaded as flat binaries.
 Assuming the GNU toolchain, you can do: